-Do you know the difference between a close call and a near miss, and how to raise them?
+What's the difference between a close call and a near miss, and how can you raise them?

 Many of us hear the terms ‘near miss’ and ‘close call’ used regularly in reports, briefings and safety alerts.
 Close call champions at many workplaces encourage people to raise concerns they have or see during their working day.